qdm12/srv/README.md

     # Lint the code
     golangci-lint run
     # Build the Docker image
-    docker build -t qmcgaw/go-template-docker .
+    docker build -t qmcgaw/srv .
     ```

-1. See [Contributing](https://github.com/qdm12/go-template/main/.github/CONTRIBUTING.md) for more information on how to contribute to this repository.
+1. See [Contributing](https://github.com/qdm12/srv/main/.github/CONTRIBUTING.md) for more information on how to contribute to this repository.

-## TODOs

 ## License

-This repository is under an [MIT license](https://github.com/qdm12/go-template/main/license) unless otherwise indicated
+This repository is under an [MIT license](https://github.com/qdm12/srv/main/license) unless otherwise indicated